harvard-dce/mh-opsworks/README.horizontal-scaling.md

 The time-based scaling ensures that a fixed number of workers are online based on the time of day and the day of the week.
-The `auto` scaling type tries to turn on/off worker nodes based on the current state of the cluster, e.g., a server load metric or job count values reported by Matterhorn.
+The `auto` scaling type tries to turn on/off worker nodes based on the current state of the cluster, e.g., a server load metric or job count values reported by Opencast.

 The type to be used is determined by the `moscaler_type` value in the `moscaler` block of your cluster config.